A Systematic Investigation of Commonsense Knowledge in Large Language Models: Zero-shot Performance

-\paragraph{Dataset bias.} As shown in \Figure{fig:zs_difference}, the performance gap between Random and Answer-only Baselines is large for \hellaswag{} and \piqa{}, with relative accuracy improvements of 26\% and 21\%, respectively.
-This large performance gap highlights the existing dataset bias in these benchmarks: the correct answer can be selected by a model without considering its question and thus without commonsense reasoning that is grounded on the input questions.
-On the other hand, the gap between Random and Answer-only Baselines is small for \winogrande{} and \socialiqa{}; as a result, the performance on these benchmarks better captures the goodness of \pretrained{} models in commonsense understanding.
-Interestingly, these two benchmarks are the hardest for the model -- have the largest difference between zero-shot and fine-tuned performance.
+As shown in \Figure{fig:zs_difference}, the performance gap between the Random and Answer-only baselines is notably large for \hellaswag{} and \piqa{}, where the Answer-only baseline outperforms the Random baseline by more than 32\% and 23\%, respectively.
+This large gap highlights an existing answer-only bias in these benchmarks: the correct answer can, in fact, be selected by the LM without conducting the appropriate commonsense reasoning over the provided context.
+On the other hand, the Answer-only baseline performs similarly to the random baseline on \winogrande{} and \socialiqa{}; hence, the zero-shot performance on these benchmarks is a more reliable estimate of the model's acquisition of commonsense knowledge.
+Given the existing (and sometimes inevitable) answer-only biases in some benchmarks, it is important to contextualize the zero-shot results by comparing with strong baselines, although such comparisons are missing from recent work \citep[\eg,][]{zhou2020evaluating,gpt3,rae-etal-2021-gopher}.

-\paragraph{Similarity to pretraining data.} We investigate to what extent model performance is due to the similarity between a given benchmark and the pretraining data.
-To do so, for a given benchmark, we calculate the perplexity of each question and its correct answer choice under the \pretrained{} language model\footnote{We use the 1B model mentioned in \Section{sec:model_size_analysis}.}.
-To measure model performance, we calculate the gap between the zero-shot and Random Baseline performance, because benchmarks have different number of answer choices and thus different Random Baselines (see \Figure{fig:zs}).
-As shown in \Figure{fig:ppl_zs}, we see that lower perplexity often correlates with higher zero-shot performance.
-As a result, the performance is not only a function of the model's commonsense understanding, but also a function of dataset similarity between the benchmark and the pretraining data.

-In summary, we find that although the large language model performs better than a strong baseline, its improvement is not significant for all benchmarks, and its zero-shot performance is still far from the SOTA results.
-Moreover, we show that given the existing (and sometimes inevitable) biases in some benchmarks, it is important to compare the models with strong baselines which are sometimes omitted from recent work \citep[\eg,][]{zhou2020evaluating,gpt3}.
-Finally, the good performance of a commonsense benchmark can be a result of its similarity to the pre-training dataset as opposed to a model's commonsense reasoning ability: we observe that the performance of commonsense benchmarks correlates with their perplexity under the pre-trained language model.